John Fashanu

 John Winton Fashanu (born 18 September 1962) is an English television presenter and former professional footballer.

 As a footballer he was a centre-forward from 1978 until 1995, most notably in an eight-year spell at Wimbledon in which he won the FA Cup in 1988 and scored over 100 goals in all competitions.
-He also played in the earlier years of the Premier League for both the Dons and Aston Villa.
+He also played in the earlier years of the Premier League for Wimbledon and later for Aston Villa.
 He also featured in the Football League for Norwich City, Lincoln City, Crystal Palace and Millwall, as well as a brief loan spell in New Zealand with Miramar Rangers.
 He was capped twice at senior level by England.
 He scored 134 league goals in a career lasting 17 years, retiring at the end of the 1994–95 season.

-Following his football career, he moved into television presenting and went on to co-host British television show Gladiators in the 1990s, and between 2003 and 2004 he managed his own Sunday league football side Fash FC which featured on Bravo.
+Following his football career, he moved into television presenting and went on to co-host popular British television show Gladiators in the 1990s, and between 2003 and 2004 he managed his own Sunday league football side Fash FC which featured on Bravo.
 He has also previously presented Deal or No Deal Nigeria and has notably appeared as a contestant on I'm a Celebrity...
 Get Me out of Here! and Dancing on Ice.

 Early life

-Fashanu was born in Huddersfield, West Yorkshire, the son of Pearl Gopal, a nurse from British Guiana and Patrick Fashanu, a Nigerian barrister living in the UK.
+Fashanu was born in Kensington, London, the son of Pearl Gopal, a nurse from British Guiana and Patrick Fashanu, a Nigerian barrister living in the UK.
 When his parents split up he was sent, together with his older brother Justin, to a Barnardo's care home.
 When he was five, he and his brother were fostered by Alf and Betty Jackson and were subsequently brought up in Shropham near Attleborough, Norfolk.

 Football career

 Early career

-Fashanu's footballing career began at Norwich City in 1979, and he turned professional two years later – just as his brother Justin was transferred to Nottingham Forest from the relegated Carrow Road club.
+Fashanu's footballing career began as an apprentice at Norwich City in 1979, and he turned professional two years later – just as his elder brother Justin was transferred to Nottingham Forest from the relegated Carrow Road club.

 Norwich were promoted straight back to the First Division in 1981–82, but Fashanu managed just five league appearances and scored once.
 He managed two appearances in the 1982–83 First Division campaign – which would be his last for the club.
 He was never a regular player at Carrow Road.